eddelbuettel/dtts/README.md

 #### `frequency`

-Frequency is yet one abtraction higher and is basically `grid.align` with a default function which is the counting of the number of elements in each interval. `frequency` is in fact equivalent to a call of `grid.align` with the function `func` being:
+Frequency is yet one abtraction higher and is basically `grid.align` with a default function that counts the number of elements in each interval. `frequency` is in fact equivalent to a call of `grid.align` with the function `func` being:

 ~~~ R
 function(y) if (is.null(y)) 0 else nrow(y)